 What is a spring afternoon tea without the fun snacks to go along with it?
 Traditionally, you would use a 3 tiered tray for the 3 “courses”.
 The bottom tray would hold the tea sandwiches, the middle would hold the scones and jams and the top would be for the sweets.

 Unfortunately, I could only find my two tiered tray…so I just went with all sweets.
 I don’t hear anyone complaining…

 For my selection of sweets, I offered various pastries and chocolate eclairs.
 You could also include cookies, petit fours, (those small squares of bite sized cakes) or any sweet mini dessert.
 Even little sponge cakes with lemon drizzle are perfect with tea.

 Even though I used mostly blues and greens for my tea table, I brought in some bright pinks for the coffee table.

-I hope you enjoyed my afternoon tea in the spring!
-If you get a chance, check out my ways to decorate a tiered tray.
-In that blog post, I shared more afternoon tea ideas to inspire you!
+I hope you enjoyed my spring afternoon tea ideas!
+If you get a chance, also check out my ways to decorate a tiered tray.
+In that blog post, I shared more decorative ways to welcome afternoon tea guests!

 **Next, be sure to visit Coco at The Crowned Goat for more creative ideas for spring tea!